Timetastic/slate/source/index.html.md

 You are limited to 100 holidays in any response.
 If your query returns more than this, you'll need to request any additional pages.
 With every request, you get a sumary as shown in the JSON response in the right-hand column.

-By examing this response, you'll be able to determine whether additional requests are needed.
+By examining this response, you'll be able to determine whether additional requests are needed.
 The `nextPageLink` will tell you what request to make for the next set of responses.

 ## Get a Specific Holiday